mccullaghlab/molpro_molden/README.md

 # Python class to read in wavefunction information from a MOLDEN formatted output file

+NOTE that the following standard python libraries are required: numpy time tqdm numba

 ## molpro_molden.py
 This code contains the python class definition that reads in the MOLDEN formatted file and stores all necessary variables.
 Also contains code to generate cube files.